Hamburger Menu Button

 Resident at holiday party in Centretown

 To make the work manageable, the Sounding Board and project team grouped future change under four themes: Mobility and Urban Form / Economic Development / Quality of Life and Social Cultural Considerations / The Environment.
-While all four themes are interrelated, it is important to note that the environment is at the base of being able to develop a city's society, its economy and the qualify of life it offers.
+While all four themes are interrelated, it is important to note that the environment is at the base of being able to develop a city's society, its economy and the quality of life it offers.

 Three future scenarios were developed for each theme.
 The Economic Development theme, for example, envisioned three possible scenarios: Government Town, Economic Boom and Mega Region.
 The scenarios were not meant to be predictive - the idea was to provide a range of plausible outcomes for assessment and critical review.

 Based on these economic development scenarios, eight drivers of change were documented: importance of diversification in a knowledge-based economy, increasing importance of the knowledge-based sector, growing demand for quality labour, increasing spikiness (economic concentration) of cities and businesses, increasing importance of inter-city and global connectivity, innovation-based competitiveness, shifting values in urban choices and the role of signature projects in urban branding.
+For the first time as well, it was proposed to view and position Ottawa-Gatineau as the central city in the broader Toronto-Ottawa-Montreal megaregion, and to leverage that centrality to grow the economy.

 Finally, a series of considerations were identified for each driver of change for planners, managers and elected officials to consider as they embarked on the development of Ottawa’s new Official Plan were identified for each driver of change.